AnnemiekNieboer/eindopdracht-webdevelopment/src/README.md

 - Recipe page:
   - With the recipe title, ingredients list, link to the preparation (linked to the original source of the recipe), recipe image, nutrients table and health labels.
 - Calorie Calculator:
-  - Search by type of product or product barcode, showing serving size.
+  - Search by type of product, which will show the corresponding serving size.
   - Add selected product with the amount of servings by choice.
   - Showing a table with the added amount of products, with calorie, fat and carb data.